 - major routes like the Via Claudia Augusta, München-Venezia and Ciclovia Alpe-Adria Radweg are well signposted, signage on the eurovelo routes is a lot more patchy;

 - where cycleways are signposted the sign will refer to the local name used by the regional or local authority.
 This isn't so much a problem for the major cycleways, but you it helps to know the local names;

-- cycle lanes that are created by painting a separate lane on the road, generally these have some sort of protection;
+- cycle lanes that are a separate lane on the road, generally these have some sort of protection;

 These are the signs: